Pylons/pyramid/docs/narr/sessions.rst

 Some gotchas:

 - Keys and values of session data must be *pickleable*.
-This means, typically, that they must be instances of basic types of objects, such as strings, lists, dictionaries, tuples, integers, etc.  If you place an object in a session data key or value that is not pickleable, an error will be raised when the session is serialized.
+This means, typically, that they are instances of basic types of objects, such as strings, lists, dictionaries, tuples, integers, etc.  If you place an object in a session data key or value that is not pickleable, an error will be raised when the session is serialized.